John N. Shaw Award

 $50 each additional panel per project

-in order to calculate your entry fee.
-The entry fee should be mailed separately and is due by the submittal deadline, Friday, April 27, 2018.
-Please make check payable to Midwest Great Lakes Region of A4LE and indicate that the check is for the John Shaw Award entry fee.
+The entry fee is due by the submission deadline, Friday, March 15, 2019.
+Please make check payable to A4LE MWGL Region and indicate that the check is for the John Shaw Award entry fee.

 Checks must be sent to: